vircadia/vircadia-native-core/server-console/README.md

 ### Packaging

-CMake produces a target `package-console` that will bundle up everything you need for the console on your platform.
+CMake produces a target `packaged-server-console` that will bundle up everything you need for the console on your platform.
 It ensures that there are available builds for the domain-server, assignment-client, and Interface.
 Then it produces an executable for the console.

 Finally it copies all of the produced executables to a directory, ready for testing or packaging for deployment.